08Aristodemus24/eda-denoiser-stress-detector/readme.md

 14. we can set the host name instead of a public ipv4 adress to eda-denoiser-stress-detector.pup.com by sudo hostnamectl eda-denoiser-stress-detector.pup.com, and then reboot by sudo reboot and then reentering the VM by ssh'ing into the VM again.
 15. `docker system prune -a --volumes -f` to purge docker data from linux this is to change the host name of our ec2 insatnce https://docs.aws.amazon.com/linux/al2/ug/set-hostname.html.
 Sometimes we may want a better looking domain name called eda-denoiser-stress-detector.pup.edu.com
+16. docker container reaches 10gb in memory usage, 11gb of storage, so it makes sense that we have to buffer these values when picking our ec2 instance so that to be safe it runs efficiently.
+So In this case wee might need 16gb of memory and 28gb of storage for the ec2 instance

+other deployment options could use ecs (elastic container service) apart from ec2 instances

 # test commands:
 * `python tuning_dl.py -m lstm-cnn -pl jurado -lr 5e-5 --mode tuning`